gpstar81/GPStar-proton-pack/WIRELESS_OPERATION.md

 Controls will be made available on a per-action or per-state basis.
 Shown here, the pack and wand are both in an Idle state while in the "Original" mode which allows the pack to be turned on/off remotely.
 The options to remotely vent or to "Attenuate" are only enabled when the devices are in a specific state.

-**Vent:** This can only be triggered when in the Super Hero mode and while the pack is Powered.
+**Vent:** This can only be triggered remotely when in the "Super Hero" mode and while the Pack State is "Powered".

-**Attenuate:** The Cyclotron State must be either "Warning" or "Critical".
+**Attenuate:** When firing, the Cyclotron State must be either "Warning" or "Critical".

 ![](images/WebUI-Controls.jpg)